Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/azure.md

 Once completed, it will display the message "You can launch the app at http://<app-name>.azurewebsites.net", which is the URL of your app.
 In the example `http://gentle-stone-7d284754337a4dcb968d392baac1ccc9.azurewebsites.net`.

-!!!
-Note

-    The command can also include the `--location <location-name>` argument to specify the Azure region.
-Use `az account list-locations` to retrieve a list of available regions for your account.

 ## Further information

 The Azure documentation provides more information about [configuration](https://learn.microsoft.com/en-us/azure/app-service/configure-language-python), [monitoring](https://learn.microsoft.com/en-us/azure/app-service/overview-monitoring) or [logs](https://learn.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs#enable-application-logging-linuxcontainer).